Alaknanda River

-The Alaknanda is a Himalayan river in the Indian state of Uttarakhand and one of the two headstreams of the Ganges, the major river of Northern India and the holy river of Hinduism.
-In hydrology, the Alaknanda is considered the source stream of the Ganges on account of its greater length and discharge; however, in Hindu tradition and culture, the other headstream, the Bhagirathi, is considered the source stream.
+The Alaknanda is a Himalayan river in the Indian state of Uttarakhand and one of the two headstreams of the Ganges, the major river of Northern India and a river considered holy in Hinduism.
+In hydrology, the Alaknanda is considered the source stream of the Ganges on account of its greater length and discharge; while, in Hindu tradition and culture, the other headstream, the Bhagirathi, is considered the source stream.

 Course

 The Alaknanda rises at the confluence and foot of the Satopanth and Bhagirath Kharak glaciers in Uttarakhand.
 From its origin, it travels to the village of Mana, meets with the Saraswati River, a right bank tributary, and continues downstream through narrow valleys.
 It reaches the Badrinath valley, arrives at Hanumanchatti, and meets with the Ghrit Ganga, a right bank tributary.
 From Hanumanchatti, the river goes to Pandukeshwar and flows through wide valleys and steep terrains.

 At Vishnuprayag it meets Dhauliganga, a left bank tributary, and travels west to the town of Joshimath.
 From Joshimath, the Alaknanda crosses the Main Central Thrust near Helang.
 It then meets with Birahi Ganga, a left bank tributary at Birahi.
 The river reaches the town of Nandprayag and joins with the Nandakini River, a left bank tributary.
 At Karanprayag, the Pindar River, a left bank tributary, meets with the Alaknanda River.
 At Rudraprayag, it meets with the Mandakini River, a right bank tributary.
 As the Alaknanda flows past Rudraprayag, it enters a wide valley near Srinagar, Garhwal.
 At Devprayag the Alaknanda River converges with the Bhagirathi River and travels onward as the Ganges River.

 The Alaknanda contributes a significantly larger portion to the flow of the Ganges than the Bhagirathi.
 The Alaknanda system drains parts of Chamoli, Tehri, and Pauri districts.